A favicon of Afternic

 What industries use Afternic the most?

-No single industry exceeds 5.2% of Afternic's customer base, indicating a genuinely horizontal user distribution.
+No single industry exceeds 5.2% of Afternic's customer base, which marks a horizontal user distribution.
 The top three industries are Advertising Services (5.17%), IT Services and IT Consulting (5.09%), and Technology/Information/Internet (4.31%).
-These sectors align with digital-first businesses that understand domain value and actively trade in aftermarket assets.
+These sectors line up with digital-first businesses that understand domain value and actively trade aftermarket assets.

 Retail companies make up 3.85% of users, likely using Afternic to park expired campaign domains or hold brand-protective registrations.
-Real Estate (3.58%) follows, reflecting the industry's tendency to register multiple location-based domains for lead generation.
-The lack of industry concentration suggests Afternic is used by opportunistic domain investors across verticals rather than being tied to a specific business model or sector.
+Real Estate (3.58%) follows, reflecting the industry's pattern of registering multiple location-based domains for lead generation.
+The lack of industry concentration says Afternic is used by opportunistic domain investors across verticals, not tied to a specific business model or sector.

 Advertising Services1,010 (5.17%)